+Malena was able to raise $2,250 to support drowning prevention from that swim alone.
 In fact, it was during her “swimming reinvention” that Malena discovered Aqua-Tots.
-“I was working in corporate America, making good money, but I wasn’t really happy.
-I was in the mix of raising small children, and they were my focus.
-While I was doing research about getting back into swimming, I realized that what I really wanted to do was teach children how to swim.
-So in 2008, I started teaching babies how to swim in hotel pools using the Aqua-Tots curriculum.”
+“I was working in corporate America, but I wasn’t really happy.
+I was in the mix of raising small children, and I wanted their young lives to be my focus.
+While I was doing research about getting back into swimming and training, I realized that what I really wanted to do was teach children how to swim.
+So, in 2008, I started teaching babies how to swim in hotel pools using the Aqua-Tots curriculum.”

-Today, Malena owns three Aqua-Tots franchise locations in Georgia and Tennessee where her passion and mission for drowning prevention has come full circle.
-“I work hard and I play hard.
-I wake up every morning at 4:30am to work out, so that I don’t mess up my schedule with my kids and work.
-It’s a lot of sacrifice, but I’ll find a way to get it done anyway.”
+Malena now owns three Aqua-Tots franchise locations in Georgia and Tennessee where her passion for swimming and a mission for drowning prevention meet.
+“I work hard, and I play hard.
+I wake up every morning at 4:30am to train, to compete, and to keep on schedule with my kids and work.
+It’s a lot of sacrifice, but it’s worth it.”